Three aspects of the MSTCI problem: Lower bounds of the intersection number

 \begin{definition} Let $G=(V,E)$ be a graph with a universal vertex $u \in V$ and $2 \mu = q (n-1) + r$ the integer division of $2 \mu$ and $n-1$, we shall say that $G$ is \emph{$\mu$-regular} if -except for $u$- has exactly $n-1-r$ nodes with degree $q+1$ and $r$ nodes with degree $q+2$. \end{definition}

-It is straightforward to check the equivalence based on the uniqueness of $q$ and $r$.
-Note that for every $|V| = n$ and $|E| = m$ there are $\mu$-regular graphs; the proof is also straightforward by induction on $\mu$.
+It is simple to check the equivalence based on the uniqueness of $q$ and $r$.
+Note that for every $|V| = n$ and $|E| = m$ there are $\mu$-regular graphs; the proof is straightforward by induction on $\mu$.
 The following lemma shows that $\mu$-regular graphs minimize the intersection number of graphs with a universal vertex.

 \begin{lemma} Let $G=(V_G,E_G)$ be a $\mu-regular$ graph and $H=(V_H, E_H)$ be a non $\mu-regular$ graph with a universal vertex such that $|V_G| = |V_H| = n$ and $|E_G| = |E_H| = m$, then

 \end{lemma}